 What is Masking in Autism?

-Masking is a strategy an autistic person uses to help them try to fit in to what society typically considers "acceptable" behavior.
-But it is key to realize is that "acceptable" behavior reflects neuro-typical standards and not what comes naturally to someone with an autism neurotype.
+Masking is a strategy an autistic person uses to help them try to adopt what society typically considers "acceptable" behavior.
+What is key to realize is that "acceptable" behavior reflects neuro-typical standards and not what comes naturally to someone with an autism neurotype.
 An autistic individual may have strengths and challenges which are not only unique to themselves, but are quite different from the mannerisms, processing, thinking, and perspectives of neuro-typicals.

 Examples of masking are seen when an autistic individual forces herself to act in the following ways: